Run a workflow

 {% hint style="warning" %}

 By default, the same workflow can run multiple executions concurrently.
 In the trigger settings for **API access**, **Schedule**, and **GitHub webhooks**, you can change the concurrency behavior to **Run in parallel** or **Cancel previous executions**.
+If your organization reaches its workflow concurrency limit, additional runs enter **Queued** and start automatically when a slot frees up.

 {% endhint %}